peterhinch/micropython-async/gps/README.md

 ### 2.4.3 Date and time

- * `utc` [hrs: int, mins: int, secs: float] UTC time e.g. [23, 3, 58.0].
+ * `utc` [hrs: int, mins: int, secs: int] UTC time e.g. [23, 3, 58].
 Note
  that some GPS hardware may only provide integer seconds.
-The MTK3339 chip provides a float.
+The MTK3339 chip provides a float whose value is always an integer.
- * `local_time` [hrs: int, mins: int, secs: float] Local time.
+ * `local_time` [hrs: int, mins: int, secs: int] Local time.
  * `date` [day: int, month: int, year: int] e.g. [23, 3, 18]
  * `local_offset` Local time offset in hrs as specified to constructor.

 The `utc` bound variable updates on receipt of RMC, GLL or GGA messages.

 The `date` and `local_time` variables are updated when an RMC message is received.
-A local time offset will result in date changes where the time offset causes the local time to pass midnight.
+A local time offset will affect the `date` value where the offset causes the local time to pass midnight.

 ### 2.4.4 Satellite data